fingeradrenaline/Rubustat/README.md

 ###Optional (required if enabled in config.txt)
 * sqlite for less-sloppy logging (sudo apt-get install python-sqlite sqlite3)
 * pywapi for weather info (sudo pip install pywapi)
+* To use the GPS function, create an [IFTTT](https://ifttt.com/recipes/193115-rubustat-gps-thermostat) recipe to email the pi when you enter or exit your border.
+IFTTT isn't the only option, there are many services that can be configured trigger an action based on location.
+You might have to get creative.
+* Requires GMAIL (free) account for the pi to send and receive emails.

 ##Installation